minOnlinRepo/log-collector-project/README.md

 Notes:
 Although the back-end returns all queried event lines in the response, in the front-end, it's currently limited to display up to 1000 lines on UI for rendering performance concern.
 It can be improved to dynamically display lines by user on-demand.

-The file "myFsReverse.js" under log-collect-service provides a fs stream api to read a file in backwards.
-It is similar to fs-reverse except only using plain node fs without additional dependecies.
+The file "myFsReverse.js" under log-collect-service provides a fs stream api to read a file in the backward order line by line, filter out lines by applying keyword provided in the parameter options, and return the lines up to the maximum number of lines defined in the parameter options.
+It is similar to fs-reverse but only using plain node fs without additional dependecies.
 The implementation uses fs-reverse for the reference.